 - Rent a car, scooter or ATV for more flexibility and to visit the more remote areas

-- Take an organized bus tour to see the most popular landmarks
+- Take an organized bus tour through Viator or GetYourGuide to see the most popular landmarks

-- Choose one of the numerous sailing tours and excursion boats
+- Choose one of the numerous sailing tours on Viator or Get Your Guide and explore the lovely beaches

 - Use a taxi service